Sarailidis/Interactive-Decision-Trees/README.md

     a.
 JupyterLab renderer support:

         jupyter labextension install jupyterlab-plotly@4.14.3

+    Depending on the computer this may take a while.

     b.
 Jupyter widgets extension:

         jupyter labextension install @jupyter-widgets/jupyterlab-manager plotlywidget@4.14.3

+    Depending on the computer this may take a while.

 9. Once the installation is completed type and run the following command to run Jupyter Lab application: